CronoX1/autoreverse/README.md

 # Autoreverse

-This tool configure different payloads so you don't have to make it manually.
+This tool configure different payloads so you don't have to do it manually.

 ## Requirements